The Sh*t List

 The truth?
 It’s a small industry.
 Everyone talks.
 But those conversations usually happen behind closed doors, off the record, in DMs and text threads.
 And I respect why: many folks don’t want to risk their reputations by being candid in public.
 But here’s the thing: I’m no longer representing a brand in-house.
 I represent *myself* and the brand I’ve built, Monarch, which stands for transparency, constructive feedback, candor, and playfulness.
 So instead of sitting on this information, I decided to do what I do best: channel the backchannel.
 Say the quiet things out loud.

-I created an anonymous forum, sourcing feedback from the many Slack communities I’m part of — full of seasoned practitioners who know these tools intimately.
+I created an anonymous forum to gather feedback from the many Slack communities I’m part of — full of seasoned practitioners who know these tools intimately.
 The good.
 The bad.
 The “how-is-this-still-in-market” ugly.
 Thus, the “Shit List” was born: a place to share unfiltered experiences with Martech vendors.
 The response? *Overwhelming.* More than 100 vendors/tools were submitted, and certain names showed up over and over again.
 That’s when I realized: There’s an opportunity here.
 Not just for catharsis, but for a feedback loop.
 A chance to shine a light on what’s *really* going on and hopefully spark meaningful change.

 To the vendors on this list: I want you to succeed.
 I want the tools in our space to get better.
 It makes for better competition, less complacency, and ultimately a better customer experience for all.
 Feedback is only useful if it’s absorbed.